jonesnapoleon/x_squared_puzzle/README.md

 **Python**

 ## How to run
-Edit a file at /file/test/input.txt, followed by running at console
+Edit a file at /file/input.txt, followed by running at console
 ```
 ./run.bat
 ```
-Optionally, the file name can be changed at src/utils.py as well as the output file name
+Optionally, the file name can be changed at src/utils.py as well as the output file name The default name for output file is by replacing the word <b>in</b> for <b>out</b>

 Note
 > Make sure the input file is completely trimmed!